Silky Smooth Chocolate Buttercream Frosting

 Can I double this recipe?

 Absolutely!
 Just make sure you have a mixing bowl large enough to get everything to fit.
-You need to make sure the butter is softened enough so that the butter whips up nice and fluffy.

-Too thin:
+Too soft:

-• it’s either too warm in which case you need to chill your frosting and re-whip it for 5 minutes until fluffy.
+• It’s either too warm in which case you need to chill your frosting and re-whip it for 5 minutes until fluffy.

-• it’s got too much liquid in it, in which case you need to add more butter and re-whip until fluffy.
+• It’s got too much liquid in it, in which case you need to add more butter and re-whip until fluffy.

 • Chocolate was too warm.
 Let the frosting set about an hour at room temperature and re-whip until fluffy.